INTERVIEWS

 DID YOU EVER SEE OREGON WITH JAMEY HADDAD?

-No, I never caught them with Jimmy Haddad.
-One thing I would like to mention is that
+No, I never caught them with Jamey Haddad.
+I spoke to Collin and told

-(Pandit Tarnath Rao was Christopher's first tabla teacher, he also studied with Leonice Shinemann,
+Rao was Christopher's first tabla teacher; he also studied with

 WHEN DID YOU FIRST HEAR TABLA?